Reimplementing Fogel’s Tic-Tac-Toe Paper

 Reimplementing the paper that laid the groundwork for Blondie24.

-This post is a chapter in the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
+This post is part of the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
 Suggested citation: Skycak, J. (2022).
 Reimplementing Fogel's Tic-Tac-Toe Paper.
-Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/reimplementing-fogels-tic-tac-toe-paper/
+In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/reimplementing-fogels-tic-tac-toe-paper/

 The goal of this chapter is to reimplement the paper Using Evolutionary Programming to Create Neural Networks that are Capable of Playing Tic-Tac-Toe by David Fogel in 1993.
 This paper preceded Blondie24, and many of the principles introduced in this paper were extended in Blondie24.
 As such, reimplementing the paper provides good scaffolding as we work our way up to reimplement Blondie24.